 - ask peers to treat peers kindly and respectfully so schools stay safe for learning.

 We think #USvsHate is a potential lever to put youth in the driver’s seat of powerful, inclusive, anti-hate messaging sorely needed today.
-We also think our frame will spark proactive clarification that ALL students are part of "US"!
+We also think our frame will spark proactive clarification that ALL students and community members are part of "US"!

 - shift school climate to emphasize safety for all;